 One of the most important lessons we can learn from resilient leaders who have been through traumatic and life-changing events in the past is how they’re able to remain positive, healthy, and thrive.
 How can you thrive, sharpen your skills, and take your career to the next level while others are living in fear, down in the dumps?

-Here are 9 healthy habits for transforming your career especially if your job is in limbo or transition.
+Here are 9 healthy habits for transforming your career:

 When you practice healthy habits, you get healthy results.
 The biggest lesson we can learn from resilient, inspirational leaders, bosses, and coworkers is that our mindset is everything.

 Your mind is the operating system waiting to be programmed for the next level of success.